 Grab the vinegar (sorry there isn’t a way to get around egg coloring and void the vinegar smell) and read on for recipes to create your favorite colors from your kitchen to make every Easter basket smile like a spring rainbow.

-Save up all those yellow onion skins and let them color your eggs a soft sunny shade of orange.
+Save up all those yellow onion skins and let them color your eggs a soft sunny shade of orange or a brown tone.
+Brown eggs have become so popular in design and styling images, don’t ignore this as one of your easter egg shades!

 You may also like 10 best kitchen tools under $20 (that all do more than one job!)